Here's What Giving Birth Looks Like — In Two Very Different Worlds

 "During their lifetime, the majority of the world's women give birth to at least one child," she wrote in her project's introduction.
 "Although everybody goes through the same phases physically, the external conditions are fundamentally different."

-"For me, it is the common experience that I want to emphasize," Karlberg told Refinery29.
+"For me, it is the common experience that I want to emphasise," Karlberg told Refinery29.

 Karlberg shared her photos with Refinery29, as well as excerpts from the project and her thoughts about what can be done to lower the maternal mortality rate in places like Tanzania.
 She spoke with us from her home in Sweden.